plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 The goal of this lab exercise is to introduce you to Bayesian divergence time estimation.
 There are other programs that are popular for divergence time analyses (notably [BEAST2](https://www.beast2.org)), but we will use [RevBayes](https://revbayes.github.io) because you already have some experience with this program.

+Goal 1: Simulate a tree and DNA sequence data with known properties (e.g. speciation rate, nucleotide frequencies, strict molecular clock, etc.)

+Goal 2: Analyze the simulated data to see how well we can estimate the parameters whose true values we know because we simulated the data

+We will use RevBayes to both simulate tree and data as well as for analysis of the simulated data.

 ## Answer template

 Here is a text file template in which to store your answers to the :thinking: thinking questions:

+    1. What is the true tree length?
+What is the estimated length of the neighbor-joining tree?
+    answer:

+    2. What are the true base frequencies?
+What are the estimated base frequencies?
+    answer:

+    3. What are the true exchangeabilities?
+What are the estimated exchangeabilities?
+    answer:

-    1. What is the 95% HPD (highest posterior density) credible interval for clock_rate (use the Estimates tab in Tracer to find this information)?
+    4. What is the 95% HPD (highest posterior density) credible interval for clock_rate (use the Estimates tab in Tracer to find this information)?
 Does this include the true value?
     answer:

-    2. What is the 95% HPD (highest posterior density) credible interval for birth_rate?
+    5. What is the 95% HPD (highest posterior density) credible interval for birth_rate?
 Does this include the true value?
     answer:

-    3. Which parameter (clock_rate or birth_rate) is hardest to estimate precisely (i.e. has the broadest HPD credible interval)?
+    6. Which parameter (clock_rate or birth_rate) is hardest to estimate precisely (i.e. has the broadest HPD credible interval)?
     answer:

-    4. For the parameter you identified in the previous question, would it help to simulate 20000 sites rather than 10000?
+    7. For the parameter you identified in the previous question, would it help to simulate 20000 sites rather than 10000?
     answer:

-    5. What would help in reducing the HPD interval for birth_rate?
+    8. What would help in reducing the HPD interval for birth_rate?
     answer:

-    6. Using the 'Marginal Density" and "Estimates" tabs in Tracer, select all 6 exchangeabilities.
+    9. Using the 'Marginal Density" and "Estimates" tabs in Tracer, select all 6 exchangeabilities.
 What do these values represent, and what about these densities makes sense given what you know about the true model used to simulate the data?
     answer:

-    7. Using the Marginal Density tab in Tracer, select all 4 state_freqs.
+    10. Using the Marginal Density tab in Tracer, select all 4 state_freqs.
 What about these densities make sense given what you know about the true model used to simulate the data?
     answer:

-    8. What is the true rate for any given edge in the tree?
+    11. What is the true rate for any given edge in the tree?
     answer:

-    9. Looking across the 38 branch rate parameters, do any of them get very far from 1.0 (e.g. less than 0.98 or greater than 1.2)?
+    12. Looking across the 38 branch rate parameters, do any of them get very far from 1.0 (e.g. less than 0.98 or greater than 1.2)?
     answer:

-    10. What are the mean values of ucln_mu and ucln_sigma, our two hyperparameters that govern the assumed lognormal prior applied to each branch rate?
+    13. What are the mean values of ucln_mu and ucln_sigma, our two hyperparameters that govern the assumed lognormal prior applied to each branch rate?
     answer:

-    11. What do these values translate to on the linear scale (use the formulas in the figure to do the calculation)?
+    14. What do these values translate to on the linear scale (use the formulas in the figure to do the calculation)?
     answer:

-    12. Do the values on the linear scale make sense in light of the fact that you know that the data were simulated under a strict clock with rate 1.0?
+    15. Do the values on the linear scale make sense in light of the fact that you know that the data were simulated under a strict clock with rate 1.0?
     answer:

-    13. We've added moves, but no parameters or priors for the node times.
+    16. We've added moves, but no parameters or priors for the node times.
 Why not?
     answer:

-    14. Does the MAP tree have the same topology as the true tree
+    17. Does the MAP tree have the same topology as the true tree
     answer:

-    15. Are we more confident about recent nodes or ancient nodes in the tree?
+    18. Are we more confident about recent nodes or ancient nodes in the tree?
     answer:

-    16. What would you conclude if these credible intervals were exactly the same size if we had performed the MCMC analysis on the prior only, with no data?
+    19. What would you conclude if these credible intervals were exactly the same size if we had performed the MCMC analysis on the prior only, with no data?
     answer:

-    17. Does the data contain information about substitution rates?
+    20. Does the data contain information about substitution rates?
     answer: